sdgilley/learn-tools/fix-the-problem.md

 Once the azureml-examples change has merged, you can go back to the docs and update the references to point back to main.
 This is a temporary fix, so we want to minimize the time that the docs reference the temp-fix branch.

-## <a href="temp-fix"></a> Update the temp-fix branch
+## <a name="temp-fix"></a> Update the temp-fix branch

-Check to see if the temp-fix branch is currently in use in azure-docs-pr before you update it.
+Before you make any changes to the temp-fix branch in azureml-examples, see if it currently being used for any docs in azure-docs-pr.

 Run `python GitHub/find-snippet.py` to see if the temp-fix is one of the active branches.

-* If temp-fix is NOT an active branch.
+### temp-fix is NOT an active branch

 You just need to update the files in the temp-fix branch to the latest versions from the main branch.
 You can do this by pulling from upstream main.
 This will update all the files in the temp-fix branch to the latest versions.

 1. In azureml-docs - checkout the branch temp-fix.
 1. Pull from upstream main.
 1. Commit changes in the branch.
 For the commit message, use "Update from main".
 1. Push your changes to upstream/temp-fix.

-* If temp-fix IS an active branch.
+### temp-fix IS an active branch

-    You don't want to mess with other referenced files that haven't been fixed yet, so you can't just pull all of upstream main.
-Instead, add just the main branch version of the files that are causing the problem to the temp-fix branch:
+You don't want to mess with other referenced files that haven't been fixed yet, so you can't just pull all of upstream main into temp-fix.
+Instead, add just the main branch version of the file(s) that are causing the problem to the temp-fix branch:

 1. Checkout the **main** branch in azureml-examples.
-1. COPY the file(s) from the main brnch that are causing you to reject the PR.
+1. COPY the file(s) from the main barnch that are causing you to reject the PR.
 Stash them somewhere on your computer outside the azureml-examples repo.
 1. Checkout the **temp-fix** branch in azureml-examples
 1. Paste those files from main back to the temp-fix branch.
 At this point, the only changes in the temp-fix branch should be the files you just pasted in.
 1. Commit in the changes to the temp-fix branch.
 For the commit message, reference the PR number that you are fixing.